 - Firstly, extended waits often deter patients from seeking initial care.
 This shifts the healthcare industry away from proactive to reactive care, which is less effective and more costly for all parties involved.

-- Secondly, the inability to access the care they need and when they need it, leads to patients seeking care within inappropriate settings.
+- Secondly, the inability to access the care they need and when they need it leads to patients seeking care within inappropriate settings.

 These patients are more likely to be admitted to EDs, as the 30-day rate of ED and inpatient usage was 8.7 times higher for patients awaiting a specialist appointment.
-A study by Truven Health Analytics noted that 71% emergency room visits are unnecessary and avoidable.
+A study by Truven Health Analytics noted that 71% of emergency room visits are unnecessary and avoidable.

 In light of these concerning figures and effects, healthcare organization operations are turning their focus toward reducing wait times and improving patient outcomes.
-This fits well as part of an overall strategy to increase quality and efficiency of healthcare delivery.
+This fits well as part of an overall strategy to increase the quality and efficiency of healthcare delivery.

 Below, we will focus on how telehealth platforms, specifically eConsults, combat multiple factors driving specialist appointment wait times, streamlining the physician referral process and thereby reducing patient wait times for happier and healthier patients.